 Daily Homework Tasks

 Children benefit from daily reading.
 It not only develops their fluency and understanding, but also enables their imagination to grow which then feeds into their writing.
 In addition, regular practise of times tables is essential for Mathematics.
-In light of this, the children in Year 5 are expected to read daily, and log it onto Go Read, along with daily practise on Times Table Rockstars.
-This could simply be 10 minutes each evening.
+In light of this, the children in Year 5 are expected to read daily, and log it onto Boom Reader, along with daily practise on Times Table Rockstars.

 Weekly Homework Tasks